Mexico–Switzerland relations: Bilateral agreements

-Both nations have signed several bilateral agreements such as an Agreement on Air Transportation (1966); Agreement on the Avoidance of Double-Taxation and Tax Evasion (1994); Agreement on the Promotion and Reciprocal Protection of Investments (1995); Agreement on Mutual Administrative Assistance in Customs Matters (2008); Memorandum of Understanding on the Cooperation between the Mexican Agency of International Cooperation for Development (AMEXCID) and the Swiss Agency for Development and Cooperation (2013); Memorandum of Understanding in Health Cooperation (2016) and an Agreement of Cinematographic Cooperation (2017).
+Both nations have signed several bilateral agreements such as a Trade Agreement (1950); Memorandum of Understanding of Bilateral Cooperation (1991); Agreement on the Avoidance of Double-Taxation and Tax Evasion (1993); Agreement on the Promotion and Reciprocal Protection of Investments (1995); Memorandum of Understanding on Economic Cooperation (1998); Agreement in Agriculture Cooperation (2000); Treaty on Legal Assistance in Criminal Matters (2005); Agreement on Mutual Administrative Assistance in Customs Matters (2008); Memorandum of Understanding on the Cooperation between the Mexican Agency of International Cooperation for Development (AMEXCID) and the Swiss Agency for Development and Cooperation (2013); Agreement on Air Transportation (2016); Memorandum of Understanding in Health Cooperation (2016); Agreement regarding the Importation and Return of Cultural Property (2017) and an Agreement of Cinematographic Cooperation (2017).

-Education
+Education and diaspora

 Colegio Suizo de México, a Swiss international primary and secondary school in Mexico catering to expatriate Swiss families; has campuses in Cuernavaca, Mexico City, and Querétaro City.
+In 2020, approximately 6,000 Swiss citizens resided in Mexico.

 Transportation

 There are direct flights between Cancún and Zürich with Edelweiss Air.

 Trade relations

 In 2001, Mexico signed a free trade agreement with the European Free Trade Association which includes Iceland, Liechtenstein, Norway and Switzerland.
-In 2019, two-way trade between Mexico and Switzerland amounted to US$2 billion.
+In 2023, two-way trade between Mexico and Switzerland amounted to US$3.4 billion.
 Between 1999 and 2016, Swiss companies invested more than US$9 billion in Mexico.
-Several Swiss multi-national companies are based and operate in Mexico, such as Credit Suisse, Holcim, Nestlé, Novartis and UBS.
+Several Swiss multi-national companies are based and operate in Mexico, such as Credit Suisse, Holcim, Nestlé, Novartis, Roche and UBS.
 Mexican multinational companies such as Cemex and Vitro operate in Switzerland.
+In 2022, Mexican company FEMSA acquired a 97.7% stake in Swiss company Valora.